 BA 500BC TDS

 Beta cloth products are comprised of a high performance PTFE (Teflon™) and glass composite used as a component for MLI (multi-layer insulation) blankets.
 Often used as the outer layer, special design of the product provides the strength, resistance to flex fatigue and handle which sets it apart from other standard coated fabrics, and makes it more suitable for space applications.
 This lightly coated, low outgassing material has a great deal of flight legacy being used in proximity to sensitive components and equipment.
 In many applications, some properties or values are diminished by end of life as the effects of thermocycling, atomic oxygen, solar ultraviolet radiation, vacuum ultraviolet radiation, and space debris attack the exposed surface.
-Our Beta cloth fabrics are able to withstand these harsh conditions, serving as a barrier and protecting the inner surface.
+Beta cloth fabrics are able to withstand these harsh conditions, serving as a barrier and protecting the inner surface.

 We supplied NASA (JPL) with beta cloth that is still protecting the nuclear power plant of Curiosity on planet Mars, 32 million miles from Earth.